insaneinthemembrane/Insanecoin-v2/README.md

 # An extra 7.5 million insane #

 <p>There is circa 7.5 million insane to decide about what to do with.
 This is the money left over after all swaps have been undertaken.
-Under Trumpinsane 6.5 million had stood unused in 1 account. </p>
+Under Trumpinsane the same amount had been set aside for bounties, faucets, dice, wed design, etc. This account does not stake.</p>

 ----